silvacms/documentation/source/api/services.rst

 Services
 ========

-Services are :term:`Zope utilities` that help you access some of the functionalities of Silva.
+Services are :term:`Zope utility` that help you access some of the generic functionalities of Silva.

 .. contents::